axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 submitted by users and blockchain clients.
 Upon the close of a transaction block, validator nodes are randomly chosen to validate block data, thus generating the subsequent block, and earning RON tokens as a reward.

 #### Bridge operator node
 A bridge operator node is used to acknowledge deposit and withdrawal events to facilitate asset transfers between Ronin and other EVM-based chains.
 Each validator has the responsibility to run a bridge operator node as well as the validator node.
-A validator who doesn't do so is unable to claim block rewards.
+A validator who doesn't run a bridge operator is not eligible for block rewards.

 #### Non-validator node (RPC)
 While validator nodes run the Ronin consensus protocol and earn rewards on block validation, a non-validator node—also known as an RPC (remote procedure call) node—only serves as a gateway for decentralized applications to obtain relevant data on the Ronin blockchain.